 Having an overarching theme for your wedding day certainly helps with making decisions on the details.
-You are able to run your options through the filter of “does it fit my wedding theme” and quickly make a call on whether the flowers are a good fit, the bridesmaid dresses are the right colour or the invitations are perfect.
+You are able to run your options through the filter of “does it fit my theme” and quickly make a call on whether the flowers are a good fit, the bridesmaid dresses are the right colour or the invitations are perfect.

 Here’s an example: you may find four or five invitations that you like – they fit your style, you like the colour, whatever.
 If you have a specific feel to your special day in mind (say – rustic), and perhaps a particular colour or two, you can ignore the invites that don’t suit you.
-This leaves you with only a couple of options to chose from, and you are less overwhelmed by decisions.
-Instead of presenting your partner with half a dozen options and saying “what do you think?” you can present two and say “which one?”.
+This leaves you with only a couple of options to choose from, and you are less overwhelmed by decisions.
+Instead of presenting your partner with half a dozen options and saying "what do you think?" you can present two and say "which one?".

 You’ll also find this filter useful when you stumble across something and think “that’s a great idea”!
 Just because something is a great idea doesn't mean you should do it.
 Perfect situation for this - before you embark on an ambitious DIY project, ask yourself, is it something that actually fits with your theme?